Recognized as one of Canada's Top 100 Employers (2018)

-Here are some of the reasons why Keurig Canada Inc. was selected as one of Montreal's Top Employers (2017):
+Here are some of the reasons why Keurig Canada Inc. was selected as one of Canada's Top 100 Employers (2018) and Montreal's Top Employers (2017):

-- In addition to supporting a number of local and national community organizations, Keurig Canada encourages employees to give back with matching employee donations (to $1,000 annually) and financial donations to charities where employees volunteer their time ($250 for every 25 volunteer hours)
+- In addition to supporting a number of local charitable organizations each year, Keurig Canada encourages employees to give back with matching employee donations (to $1,000 annually) and financial donations to charities where employees volunteer their time ($250 for every 25 volunteer hours)

 Keurig brews a special mix of work and volunteerism